 Galion 2, operated by Albioma, is the first power plant in Overseas France to produce electric power and low-pressure steam using biomass only.
 The plant has an installed capacity of 40 MW and is expected to representing 19% of total demand from the grid.

 of biomass used in an annual production cycle

 Biomass and energy production

 Following the commissioning of Galion 2 in 2018, renewable electricity as a share of total production in Martinique has tripled from 5% to 19%.
 During sugar harvests, the plant is supplied with bagasse (a fibrous residue of sugar cane) under the terms of a partnership with the neighbouring Galion sugar refinery.
 The rest of the year, this fuel source is supplemented with other forms of locally-sourced biomass, including cane straw, chipped green waste and lagging waste, as well as wood pellets imported from the United States.
 These pellets are sourced from sustainably-managed forests, and are finely chipped and then compressed to increase their density, enabling more efficient transport and storage.
 Over time, the share of locally-sourced biomass is expected to increase to 40%.

 In addition to enhancing the stability of the electricity network, replacing coal with plant biomass is helping to decarbonise Martinique’s energy mix while complying with extremely stringent environmental standards.
 The Galion 2 power plant is also equipped with a three-stage fume and fine particle filtration system, which has slashed emissions by a factor of 100 from their initial levels.
-This new facility is accelerating Martinique’s energy transition while simultaneously furthering Albioma’s strategy aimed at achieving a target of more than 80% renewable energy in its production mix by 2023.
+This new facility is accelerating Martinique’s energy transition while simultaneously furthering Albioma’s strategy aimed at achieving a target of 100% renewable energy in its production mix by 2030.